Winnipeg Blue Bombers down Edmonton Elks 24-10 to remain unbeaten

 - Dalton SchoenLiveTodayTomorrowvs--|

+EDMONTON — Dalton Schoen and the Winnipeg Blue Bombers continue to soar to start the CFL season.

-EDMONTON — Dalton Schoen’s 81-yard touchdown catch proved to be the difference as the Winnipeg Blue Bombers remained perfect on the season, defeating the Edmonton Elks 24-10 on Friday.
+Schoen's 81-yard touchdown catch proved to be the difference as Winnipeg defeated the Edmonton Elks 24-10 on Friday to remain the CFL's lone remaining unbeaten team.

+“We are confident as a team that when we play our best ball we can win,” Schoen said.
+“It is about us and about executing.

+"We have all the faith in the world in all the guys in the locker room, no matter who it is.
+As an offence, we are confident the defence is going to get the job done and keep them out of the end zone and get the ball back to us.”

 Winnipeg improved to 7-0 for the first time since 1960 when it won its first 10 games.